Last updated on .

 Mihrab and minbar

-The sultan’s loge is on the upper level of the southeast corner of the prayer hall.
-It provided a place for the sultan and his court to pray in private.
-The L-shaped platform is supported by 10 marble columns and is accessed from the exterior via the Imperial Pavilion.
-The Imperial Pavilion consists of a covered ramp leading up to two rooms.
-It served as the headquarters of the Grand Vizier during the Janissary Rebellion of 1826.
+The Sultan’s loge occupies the upper level of the southeast corner.
+The L-shaped platform provided a private space for the Sultan and his court to pray.
+It’s supported by ten marble columns and accessed from the exterior via the Imperial Pavilion, which features a covered ramp leading to two rooms.
+The pavilion later served as the headquarters of the Grand Vizier during the Janissary Rebellion of 1826.

 Sultan's loge